PaulSquires/WinFBE/Help/WinFBX/Numeric datatypes/CCUR Class.md

 ```
 OPERATOR + (BYREF cur1 AS CCUR, BYREF cur2 AS CCUR) AS CCUR
-OPERATOR + (BYREF cur AS CCUR, BYVAL nValue AS LONG) AS CCUR
-OPERATOR + (BYVAL nValue AS LONG, BYREF cur AS CCUR) AS CCUR
-OPERATOR + (BYREF cur AS CCUR, BYVAL nValue AS DOUBLE) AS CCUR
-OPERATOR + (BYVAL nValue AS DOUBLE, BYREF cur AS CCUR) AS CCUR
 OPERATOR += (BYREF cur AS CCUR)
-OPERATOR += (BYVAL nValue AS LONG)
-OPERATOR += (BYVAL nValue AS DOUBLE)
 OPERATOR - (BYREF cur1 AS CCUR, BYREF cur2 AS CCUR) AS CCUR
-OPERATOR - (BYREF cur AS CCUR, BYVAL nValue AS LONG) AS CCUR
-OPERATOR - (BYVAL nValue AS LONG, BYREF cur AS CCUR) AS CCUR
-OPERATOR - (BYREF cur AS CCUR, BYVAL nValue AS DOUBLE) AS CCUR
-OPERATOR - (BYVAL nValue AS DOUBLE, BYREF cur AS CCUR) AS CCUR
 OPERATOR -= (BYREF cur AS CCUR)
-OPERATOR -= (BYREF nValue AS LONG)
-OPERATOR -= (BYREF nValue AS DOUBLE)
 OPERATOR * (BYREF cur1 AS CCUR, BYREF cur2 AS CCUR) AS CCUR
-OPERATOR * (BYREF cur AS CCUR, BYVAL nOperand AS LONG) AS CCUR
-OPERATOR * (BYVAL nOperand AS LONG, BYREF cur AS CCUR) AS CCUR
-OPERATOR * (BYREF cur AS CCUR, BYVAL nOperand AS DOUBLE) AS CCUR
-OPERATOR * (BYVAL nOperand AS DOUBLE, BYREF cur AS CCUR) AS CCUR
 OPERATOR *= (BYREF cur AS CCUR)
-OPERATOR *= (BYVAL nOperand AS LONG)
-OPERATOR *= (BYVAL nOperand AS DOUBLE)
 OPERATOR / (BYREF cur AS CCUR, BYVAL cOperand AS CCUR) AS CCUR
-OPERATOR / (BYREF cur AS CCUR, BYVAL nOperand AS LONG) AS CCUR
-OPERATOR / (BYREF cur AS CCUR, BYVAL nOperand AS DOUBLE) AS CCUR
-OPERATOR / (BYVAL nValue AS LONG, BYREF cur AS CCUR) AS CCUR
-OPERATOR / (BYVAL nValue AS DOUBLE, BYREF cur AS CCUR) AS CCUR
 OPERATOR /= (BYREF cOperand AS CCUR)
-OPERATOR /= (BYVAL nOperand AS LONG)
-OPERATOR /= (BYVAL nOperand AS DOUBLE)
 ```

 #### Examples